-Extended Intravenous Immunoglobulin Treatment Shows Efficacy for PANDAS/PANS
+Extended Intravenous Immunoglobulin Treatment Shows Efficacy in 21 PANS Youth Over 6 months

 A new study finds IVIG treatments improved symptoms for up to 46 weeks in certain patients.